-When capital assets (land improvements and infrastructure that are to be used in governmental activities) are purchased or constructed, the cost of those assets is reported as expenditures in governmental funds.
+When capital assets that are to be used in governmental activities are purchased or constructed, the cost of those assets is reported as expenditures at the governmental fund level.
 However, the Statement of Net Position included those capital assets among the assets of the District as a whole.

 Land and improvements \$ 46,653

 Infrastructure 2,273,975

-Equipment 6,784
+Equipment 15,284

-Accumulated depreciation (1,040,507)
+Accumulated depreciation (1,196,371)

-Net Capital Assets \$ 1,286,905
+Net Capital Assets \$ 1,139,541